Sacramento International Airport: Terminals

 The airport has two terminals, Terminal A, with 13 gates; and Terminal B, with 19 gates; totaling 32 gates.
 The old Terminal B had 14 gates.
-8 airlines operate out of Terminal B and 4 airlines operate out of Terminal A. All indoor public areas have free wi-fi (wireless Internet) provided by the Sacramento County Airport System.
+7 airlines operate out of Terminal B and 4 airlines operate out of Terminal A. All indoor public areas have free wi-fi (wireless Internet) provided by the Sacramento County Airport System.

 Dreyfuss + Blackford Architecture has been the Architect of Record for SMF since its inception.
 The original Terminal B (1967) and Terminal A (1998) were designed by Dreyfuss + Blackford, and they served as the local architect for the new Central Terminal B (landside building, 2011) with Corgan Associates and Fentress Architects.

 A Hyatt Place hotel is planned to be built between the two current terminals.
 Previously, the onsite Host Hotel was demolished in 2008 during Terminal B construction.
 An in-terminal hotel was proposed for Terminal B, but plans were temporarily dropped during the economic downturn of 2008, although subsequent economic regeneration and aviation growth have since revitalized such plans.

 Sacramento County Airport System has rolled out an advertising campaign dubbed "Easy as SMF" to tout the convenience of flying through SMF for residents on the eastern edge of the San Francisco Bay Area.
-Due to the Terminal B rebuild, until recently SMF charged some of the highest fees for airlines, which discouraged some carriers from operating through SMF, although SMF has since regained its reputation as a relatively budget-friendly airport, with extensive service by low-cost carriers, such as Frontier and Spirit Airlines.
+Due to the Terminal B rebuild, until recently SMF charged some of the highest fees for airlines, which discouraged some carriers from operating through SMF, although SMF has since regained its reputation as a relatively budget-friendly airport, with extensive service by low-cost carriers, such as Frontier.
 The Oakland and San Francisco airports attract Sacramento-area residents seeking lower fares and more destinations.

 Terminal A

 Air Canada, American, Delta, and United operate out of the thirteen gates in Terminal A.

 Terminal A opened in 1998 with 275000 ft2 of floor space and 12 gates, able to accommodate expansion to 22 gates.
 The food court in Terminal A was remodeled in 2014–15 in an effort to bring a similar customer experience with unique-to-Sacramento restaurants as provided in Terminal B. Also, the airport re-added another gate back into its Terminal A and opened on March 18, 2021, the new gate A13 to a total back to 13 gates.
 Future expansion at Terminal A may include conversion to an airside concourse and the addition of a second automated people mover.

+In 2024, a pair of new escalators were added to Terminal A. They connect the second floor to baggage claim and are adjacent to the exit of the sterile area.